adamsilver/fdpb/05-an-inbox.md

 A table (`<table>`) is an arrangement of data, typically laid out in rows and columns.
 Like a spreadsheet, they are particularly suited when the data needs to be compared and sorted.
 And numbers totalled at the bottom too.

 Tables unfortunately, are difficult to style on mobile, because there is no room to show more than two or three columns.
 Even then, it could be a squeeze depending on the data, creating layout issues.
-Content could wrap prefusly and could force a horizontal scroll bar to appear.
+Content could wrap profusly and could force a horizontal scroll bar to appear.

 Making tables responsive isn't the most straightforward thing to do.
 This is because they are inherently tied to the way they look.
-Put another way, making a table not look like a table, is not only very difficult, but it would be deceptive and counterproductive as we'll see in a moment.
+Put another way, making a table not look like a table, is not only very difficult, but it would be deceptive and counterproductive.

 Gmail uses tables and puts recipient, subject and date sent into columns.
 Interestingly though, there are no headings, which is a clue that tables have been used for layout purposes rather than their semantic qualities.
-Jeremy Keith talks about the idea of material dishonesty is in his book Resilient Web Design[^]:
+Jeremy Keith talks about the idea of material dishonesty in his book Resilient Web Design[^]:

 > Using TABLEs for layout is materially dishonest.
 The TABLE element is intended for marking up the structure of tabular data.
 The end result [...] is a façade.
 At first glance everything looks fine, but it won’t stand up to scrutiny.
 As soon as such a website is stress‐tested by actual usage across a range of browsers, the façade crumbles.

 See the following table mark-up as an example of this.
 The `<tr>` is wrapped in an `<a>` to let users read the email.
 The problem is that browsers ignore this code.
 It's simply not allowed.
 Gmail fixes this by using Javascript, but not everyone has Javascript and frankly, it's unnecessary.
-We'll discuss a better approach next.

 ```HTML
 <table class="inbox">